Kentico/xperience-by-kentico-k13ecommerce/README.md

 3. Copy product listing widget from Dancing Goat example project to your project.
 Sample widget is located in [here](./examples/DancingGoat-Shopify/Components/Widgets/Shopify/ProductListWidget).
 4. Start to you on your live site
 5. Configure Shopify API in XbyK administraion page.
-New module Shopify Integration should be created by restoring the objects data using continuous integration.
+New module Shopify Integration should be created after restoring the data using continuous integration.

 ### Kentico Xperience 13 E-Commerce integration